nathankkim/nathankkim.github.io/_pages/about.md

 I am currently planning to take one year off before going to medical school with future plans to go into international medicine, family medicine, anesthesiology, or radiology.

+My passions lie in Korean history and culture, cooking, video game programming, and polymathic learning of all kinds!

 News
 ------
 05/18/2023 - First paper published!!!